 6.1.
-The responsible supervisor contacts the hot worker to engage their services to perform work for the University of Calgary and completes Part 1 of the permit.
-The permit is available on the Emergency Management website at the following link: https://live-risk.ucalgary.ca/risk/emergency-management/plans-procedures/hot-work-anddust-program/hot-work-and-dust-program
+The responsible supervisor contacts the hot worker to engage their services to perform work and completes Part 1 of the permit.
+The permit is available on the EHS website.

-NOTE: The hot work & dust permit must be submitted at least 3 business days prior to conducting the hot work.
+NOTE: The hot work permit must be submitted at least 3 business days prior to conducting the hot work.
 This is necessary to provide enough time for a proper evaluation of the impact of the work on the University of Calgary systems and community.